rgm/read52/29-jeremy-ashkenas.md

 that sometimes the GOTO can be used to make the code both more efficient and clearer.
 Damn the engineering, clarity is what we're going for here.

-So, later on then Knuth actually introduced Literate Programming as an alternative to the structured programming paradigm.
+Later on, Knuth actually introduced Literate Programming as an alternative to the structured programming paradigm.
 And so, what Knuth has to say about the fundamental idea of literate programming is: "Let us change our traditional attitude towards the construction of programs.